paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 `launch_approval(SessionIndex, CandidateDescriptor, ValidatorIndex, block_hash, candidate_index)`:
   * Extract the public key of the `ValidatorIndex` from the `SessionInfo` for the session.
   * Issue an `AvailabilityRecoveryMessage::RecoverAvailableData(candidate, session_index, response_sender)`
-  * Load the historical validation code of the parachain (TODO)
+  * Load the historical validation code of the parachain (TODO: https://github.com/paritytech/polkadot/issues/1877)
   * Spawn a background task with a clone of `approval_vote_tx`
     * Wait for the available data
     * Issue a `CandidateValidationMessage::ValidateFromExhaustive` message